harness/developer-hub/docs/chaos-engineering/features/experiments/alert-integration.md

 Alerts are a form of communication that provide updates about your experiment runs.
 These alerts are provided in the form of email updates that describe your chaos experiments that started, stopped, and completed (depending on which type of experiments you configured to receive the alerts for).

 ## Why are they required?
-Alerts provide the status of the chaos experiments and other details (such as run details, fault configurations, probes used, and so on) which may be required in making important business decisions.
-They can also be used as historical data of the earlier chaos experiment runs.
+Alerts provide the status of the chaos experiments and other details (such as run details, fault configurations, probes used, and so on) that might be required when making important business decisions.
+You can also use alerts as historical data for the earlier chaos experiment runs.

 ## How to create and use alerts?
-You can create an alert by [creating a channel](#create-a-channel), and [creating conditions](#create-a-condition).
+You can create an alert by [creating a channel](#create-a-channel) and [creating conditions](#create-a-condition).
 You can [apply these conditions](#select-channel-for-alerts) to a rule.

 :::note
-This feature is currently behind the feature flag, `PL_CENTRAL_NOTIFICATIONS`.
+This feature is currently behind the feature flag `PL_CENTRAL_NOTIFICATIONS`.
 Contact [Harness Support](mailto:support@harness.io) to enable this feature.
 :::

 :::tip